austinatchley/qua-kit/apps/hs/qua-server/README.md

 # Quick Urban Analysis Kit - Server
 =================================================

-This is a server side of qua-kit projet.
+This is a server side of qua-kit project.

 ### Compile qua-server as a standalone executable